Create environment variables in Flask .flaskenv

 FLASK_APP=my_app

-The value of FLASK_APP corresponds to the name of the module, which in this example is named my_app:
+The value of FLASK_APP corresponds to the module name, which in this example is called my_app:

 my_app/__init__.py